STORDIS/monsoon/README.md

 # Monsoon - main repository

 ## Central Client Certificate Generation

+This generated client key should be encrypted with sops and put into git.

+Environments
+- ref
+- prd

+You will need this `client.crt` on all switches you want to collect data from.

 ```bash
 #! /usr/bin/env bash
 # Get the cert_config_template from the git repository